-It is clear that IBP is almost 10 time faster per iteration.
-However IBP computes an exact solution of an approximated problem that is tuned through the hyperparameter $\lambda$ (see \cite{IBP}).
-Therefore it is natural to witness IBP converging to a solution to the approximated problem, but not to an exact WB.
-While MAM does converge to an exact solution.
-So there is a threshold where the accuracy of MAM exceeds IBP: in our case, around 200s - for the computation with the greatest number of processors (see \cref{IBP_vs_MAM}).
-Such a treshold always exists depending on the computational means (hardware).\\ This quantitative study explains what have been exemplified with the images of \cref{qualitative_sec}: the accuracy of IBP is bounded by the choice of $\lambda$, itself bounded by an overflow error, while MAM hyperparameters only impact the convergence speed and the algorithm is always improving towards an exact solution.
-For this dataset, the WB computed by IBP is within 2$\%$ of accuracy and thus reasonably good.
-However, as shown in Table 1 in \cite{J.Ye}, one can choose other datasets where IBP's accuracy might be unsatisfactory.\\ \\ Furthermore, \cref{IBP_vs_MAM} exemplifies an interesting asset of randomized variants of MAM: for some configurations randomized-MAM is more efficient than (deterministic) MAM but for others, the latter seems to be more effective.
-Note that the curve \textit{MAM 1-random, 1 processor} does not appear on the figure: this is because it is above the y-axis value range due to its bad performance.
-Indeed, there is a trade-off between time spent per iteration and precision gained after an iteration.
-For example, with 10 processors, each processor treats 6 measures in the deterministic MAM but only one is treated in the randomized MAM.
-Therefore, the time spent per iteration is roughly six time shorter in the latter and this counterbalances the loss of accuracy per iterations.
-On the other hand, when using 20 processors, only 3 measures are treated by each processor and the trade-off is not worth it anymore: the gain in time does not compensate for the loss in accuracy per iteration.
-One should adapt the use of the algorithm with care since this trade-off conclusion is only heuristic and strongly depends on the dataset and hardware at use.
-A sensitivity analysis is always a good thought for choosing the most effective amount of measures handled per processor while using the randomized-MAM against the deterministic MAM.
+Furthermore, \cref{IBP_vs_MAM} exemplifies an attractive asset of randomized variants of MAM: in some configurations, randomized MAM is more efficient than (deterministic) MAM.
+(The curve \textit{MAM 1-random, 1 processor} does not appear in the figure because it is above the y-axis value range due to its bad performance.)
+Indeed, a trade-off exists between time spent per iteration and precision gained after an iteration.
+For example, with 10 processors, each processor treats six measures in the deterministic MAM, but only one is treated in the randomized MAM.
+Therefore, the time spent per iteration is roughly six times shorter in the latter, which counterbalances the loss of accuracy per iteration.
+On the other hand, when using 20 processors, only three measures are treated by each processor, and the trade-off is not worth it anymore: the gain in time does not compensate for the loss in accuracy per iteration.
+One should adapt the use of the algorithm with care since this trade-off conclusion is only heuristic and strongly depends on the underlying dataset and hardware.
+A sensitivity analysis is always a good thought for choosing the most effective amount of measures handled per processor while using the randomized MAM against the deterministic MAM